bigchaindb/site/_src/privacy.md

 If you want to contribute to the project, you must complete our [Contributor License Agreement](https://www.bigchaindb.com/cla) (CLA).
 We will store your completed CLA, including the personal information you include on it.
 We may use that personal information to contact you or to enforce the terms of the CLA.
 ​
-If you want to sign the CLA form or contact us without using these forms, you can email {{ site.email.contact }}.
+If you want to sign the CLA form or contact us without using these forms, you can email {{ site.email.gdpr }}.

 We use MailChimp for our newsletter, and the information you submit via our newsletter subscription form will be transferred to MailChimp for processing in accordance with their [Terms](https://mailchimp.com/legal/terms/) and [Privacy Policy](https://mailchimp.com/legal/privacy/).